Track-Based Triggers for Exotic Signatures: Introduction

 \section{Introduction}

-Many models of new physics predict unconventional track signatures at high energy colliders that could be observed by the general purpose detectors, ATLAS and CMS.
-For example, long-lived particles have a proper lifetime such that they travel a measurable distance before decaying, resulting in displaced, or anomalous prompt track signatures~\cite{Lee_2019}.
-Another scenario of interest includes models with a strongly coupled hidden valley, which can result in large multiplicities of soft charged particles~\cite{Knapen_2017}.
-These unconventional signatures pose challenges for offline and trigger level data reconstruction.
+Decades of experimental tests have demonstrated the predictive power of the the Standard Model (SM).
+However, there are a myriad of phenomena it does not explain, including dark matter, baryon asymmetry, naturalness, and more.
+Many beyond the Standard Model (BSM) scenarios that address these inefficiencies predict unconventional track signatures that could be observed at high energy colliders such as the Large Hadron Collider (LHC).
+For example, long-lived BSM particles can travel a measurable distance before decaying, resulting in displaced track or anomalous prompt track signatures~\cite{Lee_2019}.
+Alternatively, models with a strongly coupled hidden valley can result in large multiplicities of soft charged particles~\cite{Knapen_2017}.
+These unconventional track signatures pose tremendous challenges for general purpose experiments at the LHC, particularly for the trigger.

-Most Beyond the Standard Model (BSM) scenarios lead to jets, photons, or leptons originating from the collision point.
-These prompt signatures are easily identified in the first, hardware-based, stage of the trigger using a combination of calorimeter and muon spectrometer signals.
-Limited tracking information is only available at later stages in the trigger decision.
-This strategy is also sufficient to identify signatures characterised by high missing transverse momentum.
+Due to bandwidth and storage constraints, the ATLAS and CMS experiments both rely on real-time reconstruction to select interesting collisions before detector data can be read out and stored.
+The system that performs this task is called the trigger.
+A particular challenge for the trigger is differentiating signal processes from a large background of low energy proton-proton interactions, including the multiple interactions that occur per event, referred to as pile-up.
+The trigger is primarily designed to select events with high momentum jets, photons, or leptons that originate directly from a $pp$-collision of interest, or events characterized by large missing transverse momentum.
+These prompt signatures are easily identified in the first, hardware-based, stage of the trigger, which makes use of calorimeter and muon system information.
+Limited tracking information is only available at later stages of the trigger decision.

 Unfortunately, standard triggers often result in low trigger efficiency for unconventional BSM signatures.
-If a BSM particle decays at a distance and produces jets or leptons, the decay products will not point back to the collision.
-Decay products can be mis-identified as pile-up or not identified at all if they do not pass standard quality criteria.
-If the particle travels a long distance before decaying, its interactions with the detector may look unlike those of a Standard Model particle, and the trigger may not identify this anomalous signature or select the event.
-Models with many soft charged particles often do not lead to an easily identifiable calorimeter or muon spectrometer signature.
+If a BSM particle decays at a distance and produces jets or leptons, the decay products will not point back to the $pp$-collision.
+Decay products can be mis-identified as pile-up or fail standard quality criteria.
+Charged BSM particles which travel a long distance before decaying can result in anomalous signals in the detector that can be confused with noise.
+Models with many low-energy charged particles can be difficult to differentiate from pile-up.